CostaBru/knapsack/README.md

 It uses recurrent formula to calculate maximum value going through item weights array and checks every weight possible using DP table from 1 to size of knapsack.
 DPS algorithm is very efficient on small numbers.
 It has a limitation to use only positive integers as input.
 Time and memory Complexity is ``O(N * M)`` which is known as pseudopolynomial.

-During solving the multiway number partition problem [7] using knapsack, I noticed that classical algorithm did extra work by considering possibilities those never would be a part of the optimal solution.
+During solving the multiway number partition problem [7] using knapsack, I noticed that ``DPS`` did extra work by considering possibilities those never would be a part of the optimal solution.

 Classic ``DPS`` works in integer set ``1..S`` integer numbers, where ``S`` is size of knapsack.
 [1]